-The ASA will consider the ad as a whole, so marketers should bear in mind that for the purposes of this rule the question is whether there is any explicit encouragement to purchase; it is not mitigated by being placed. (for example.) on the other side of a leaflet from significant imagery of under-25s.
+The ASA will consider the ad as a whole, so marketers should bear in mind that for the purposes of this rule the question is whether there is any explicit encouragement to purchase; it is not mitigated by being placed (for example) on the other side of a leaflet from significant imagery of under-25s.

 For the avoidance of doubt, there is no general prohibition on lottery ads containing explicit encouragements to purchase a ticket.
-The limitation is on the degree to which a person who is, or seems to be, under the age of 25 under-25s can be featured in ads that include these messages.
-For lotteries that do not fall into the exception outlined below, their ads can either use explicit encouragement messaging or feature a person who is, or seems to be, under the age of 25 under-25s in a significant role.
+The limitation is on the degree to which under-25s can be featured in ads that include these messages.
+For lotteries that do not fall into the exception outlined below, their ads can either use explicit encouragement messaging or feature under-25s in a significant role.